digitalnodecom/node-red-contrib-code-analyzer/README.md

 let debugVar = "debug";  // ← This will be flagged let tempVar = "temp";    // ← This will be flagged let number = 123;        // ← This will be flagged

+// Multiple empty lines
+let x = 1;

+let y = 2;  // ← The excessive empty lines above will be flagged
 ```

 ## Troubleshooting